qih333-rice/STAT-615/README.md

 ### 4. View the Outputs
-After running the script, you will obtain the following outputs Scatter Plots**: Visualize relationships between predictors and DO levels.
+After running the script, you will obtain the following outputs Scatter Plots: Visualize relationships between predictors and DO levels.
     Regression Results: Summaries of linear, logistic, and Lasso models.
     ROC Curves: Compare model performance using AUC metrics.
     Boxplots: Show seasonal variations in DO levels.